-(5)- Notwithstanding the foregoing, variances to the setback from an unstable land mass or steep slope may be granted by the Health Officer on a case-by-case basis, where it can be demonstrated through a technical report prepared by a State-registered civil engineer with soils and geological background, or by a geologist, that the placement of a trench-leaching trench dispersal system closer to an unstable land mass or steep slope than would otherwise be permitted by these regulations would not result in any sewage effluent surfacing in the absorption field or reserve area, on or below the slope, or create water quality problems, or jeopardize contiguous properties, or affect soil stability- and earth slides.
-Any technical reports submitted to support a request for a variance to the setback requirement shall be reviewed by a geohydrologistregistered geologist employed under contract withby the County, the costs of such review to be borne by the applicant.
+(5) Notwithstanding the foregoing, variances to the setback from an unstable land mass or steep slope may be granted by the Health Officer on a case-by-case basis, where it can be demonstrated through a technical report prepared by a State-registered civil engineer with soils and geological background, or by a geologist, that the placement of a leaching trench dispersal system closer to an unstable land mass or steep slope than would otherwise be permitted by these regulations would not result in any sewage effluent surfacing in the absorption field or reserve area, on or below the slope, or create water quality problems, or jeopardize contiguous properties, or affect soil stability and earth slides.
+Any technical reports submitted to support a request for a variance to the setback requirement shall be reviewed by a registered geologist employed by the County, the costs of such review to be borne by the applicant.

-(6)- The following construction standards shall be used in connection with the construction of any trench-leaching trench dispersal system:
+(6) The following construction standards shall be used in connection with the construction of any leaching trench dispersal system:

-Construction Detail Required Standard Width of leaching trench 18-36 inches maximum Standard leaching trench depth Maximum of 4 feet (2.5 feet effective depth) Maximum length of leaching trench 100 feet 100 feet.
-Pressured dosed dispersal systems may have longer trenches Slope of leach lineleaching trench 3 inches per 100 feet maximum Rock under leaching trench pipe Determined by Health Officer, based on soil conditions (min.
-12 ) inches) Rock over leaching trench pipe 2 inches Size of rock or aggregate 0.5 to 2.5 inches Spacing of trenches edge to edge Twice 3 ft minimum and twice the effective gravel depth up to a 8 ft maximum of 10 feet.
-Minimum Soil Cover over leaching trench pipe 12 inches Orientation of leaching trench Long axes shall be aligned parallel to the ground surface contours and perpendicular to the groundwater gradient as close as possible
+Construction Detail Required Standard Width of leaching trench 18-36 inches maximum Standard leaching trench depth Maximum of 4 feet (2 feet effective depth) Maximum length of leaching trench 100 feet.
+Pressured dosed dispersal systems may have longer trenches Slope of leaching trench 3 inches per 100 feet maximum Rock under leaching trench pipe Determined by Health Officer, based on soil conditions (min.
+12 inches) Rock over leaching trench pipe 2 inches Size of rock or aggregate 0.5 to 2.5 inches Spacing of trenches edge to edge 6 feet minimum Minimum Soil Cover over leaching trench pipe 12 inches Orientation of leaching trench Long axes shall be aligned parallel to the ground surface contours and perpendicular to the groundwater gradient as close as possible

-Parcels Replacement systems for repairs on parcels with soils that percolate in the range 6-60 minutes per inch may use a deeper trench not to exceed 10 feet, and an effective depth of up to 10 feet of effective depth, if spaceConstraints on the parcel preventsprevent the use of the standard trench depth.
+Replacement systems for repairs on parcels with soils that percolate in the range 6-60 minutes per inch may use a deeper trench not to exceed 10 feet, and an effective depth of up to 10 feet of effective depth, if constraints on the parcel prevent the use of the standard trench depth.
 However, in all such instances, the trench shall be as shallow as possible using the maximum lineal feet that can fit on the parcel and require enhanced treatment, while still reserving the required expansion area.